tuomaso/radial_rl/README.md

 ## Pre-trained Models

-You can download our trained models for DQN here:(link to be included), and for A3C here:(tbd).
-We suggest unpacking these to 'DQN/trained_models/' and 'A3C/trained_models/'.
+You can download our trained models for DQN here:(tbd), and for A3C here:(tbd).
+We suggest unpacking these to 'DQN/trained_models/' and 'A3C/trained_models/' respectively.

 ## Training